-- Discussion with pupils to ascertain engagement in music. - Monitoring of short-term planning to ensure all areas of the national curriculum are covered and matched with the focus unit being taught. - Formative assessment during each lesson gives children feedback there and then.
+- Discussion with pupils to ascertain engagement in music. - Monitoring of short-term planning to ensure all areas of the national curriculum are covered and matched with the focus unit being taught. - Children are assessed at the end of each instrumental unit of work.
+Each year group have at least one instrumental unit per year.